Henry John Temple, 3rd Viscount Palmerston: Secretary at War: 1809–1828

 Upon the retirement of Lord Liverpool in April 1827, Canning was called to be prime minister.
 The more conservative Tories, including Sir Robert Peel, withdrew their support, and an alliance was formed between the liberal members of the late ministry and the Whigs.
 The post of Chancellor of the Exchequer was offered to Palmerston, who accepted it, but this appointment was frustrated by some intrigue between King George IV and John Charles Herries.
 Lord Palmerston remained Secretary at War, though he gained a seat in the cabinet for the first time.
 The Canning administration ended after only four months on the death of the Prime Minister, and was followed by the ministry of Lord Goderich, which barely survived the year.

 The Canningites remained influential, and the Duke of Wellington hastened to include Palmerston, Huskisson, Charles Grant, William Lamb, and the Earl of Dudley in the government he subsequently formed.
 However, a dispute between Wellington and Huskisson over the issue of parliamentary representation for Manchester and Birmingham led to the resignation of Huskisson and his allies, including Palmerston.
 In the spring of 1828, after more than twenty years continuously in office, Palmerston found himself in opposition.

-On 26 February 1828, Palmerston delivered a speech in favour of Catholic Emancipation.
+On 26 February 1828, Palmerston delivered a speech in favour of Catholic emancipation.
 He felt that it was unseemly to relieve the "imaginary grievances" of the Dissenters from the established church while at the same time "real afflictions pressed upon the Catholics" of Great Britain.
-Palmerston also supported the campaign to pass the Reform Bill to extend the franchise to more men in Britain.
+Palmerston also supported parliamentary reform.
 One of his biographers has stated that: "Like many Pittites, now labelled tories, he was a good whig at heart."
 The Roman Catholic Relief Act 1829 finally passed Parliament in 1829 when Palmerston was in the opposition.
 The Great Reform Act passed Parliament in 1832.

 Opposition: 1828–1830

 Following his move to opposition Palmerston appears to have focused closely on foreign policy.
 He had already urged Wellington into active interference in the Greek War of Independence, and he had made several visits to Paris, where he foresaw with great accuracy the impending overthrow of the Bourbons.
 On 1 June 1829 he made his first great speech on foreign affairs.

 in September 1830, Wellington tried to induce Palmerston to re-enter the cabinet, but he refused to do so without Lord Lansdowne and Lord Grey, two notable Whigs.
 This can be said to be the point in 1830, when his party allegiance changed.
+In November 1830 he accepted an offer from Lord Grey to join his new government as Foreign Secretary.